 Naps can also help make up for any shortage in nighttime sleep.
 Even a one hour shortage in overall sleep hours can have a negative effect on a child, compromising alertness and brain function and increasing fussiness and fatigue.

-There are many ideas for helping a child to take a nap, but the best idea in the world may not work for you if the solution doesn't address the reason that your child won't nap.
-There is not just one reason that babies and young children refuse to nap—there are hundreds of different reasons.
-Before you decide on a solution, you need to understand your child's motivation.
+There are many ideas for helping a child to take a nap, but the best idea in the world may not work for you if the solution doesn't address the reason that your toddler won't nap.
+There is not just one reason that babies and toddlers refuse to nap—there are hundreds of different reasons.
+Before you decide on a solution, you need to understand why your toddler is fighting naps.
 Once you figure out the cause of your child's “nonnappingness" you can put together a plan to overcome his resistance.

-Here are some typical reasons kids won't nap—and suggestions to solve each problem.
+Here are some typical reasons kids and toddlers won't nap—and suggestions to solve each problem.

 Problem: Your child has outgrown their current nap schedule.